thomasabishop/systems-obscure/src/posts/self-hosting-1-initial-setup.md

 </div>

 I opted for the German company, Hetzner.
-Being in the EU means their digital privacy laws are better than the UK and Germany's 20th century history has created more of a culture of resistance to surveillance than other EU states.
+Being in the EU means their digital privacy laws are better than the UK and Germany's recent history has created more of a culture of resistance to surveillance than other EU states.

 I chose their CX21 Cloud package which provides the following for just under €4 a month: